in Fort Worth, TX

 Spider veins are small superficial clusters of veins that are close to the skin surface.
 Because they are carrying dark, de-oxygenated blood, they are visible on the skin surface.
 They are common in women as they age.
 There is a genetic component to developing spider veins, as well.

-How is a sclerotherapy session done?
+How is sclerotherapy performed?

-Dr. Menzies uses a very tiny needle for sclerotherapy.
+Allison Holt A.P.R.N., C.P.N.P uses a very tiny needle for sclerotherapy.
 Spider veins are near the surface of the skin, so the injections to address them do not need to be at much depth.
 Because of this, patients usually say the feeling of the procedure is akin to that of a pinprick.